 There is another vocation alive in our Church that is also important, though less obvious and sometimes taken for granted.
 However, if it were to disappear tomorrow this local Church would come to a grinding halt.

-I have the privilege of witnessing on a daily basis the dedicated ministry of the employees of the Catholic Center, located at 320 Cathedral Street in downtown Baltimore, across from our inspiring Basilica.
-As with any central organization, our central services offices are occasionally spoken of by those “in the field” with a hint of cynicism—as downtown, 320, and the power tower-- or, perhaps worst of all, just simply “them.”
+I have the privilege of witnessing the dedicated ministry of the employees of the Catholic Center on a daily basis, located at 320 Cathedral Street in downtown Baltimore, across from our inspiring Basilica.
+As with any central organization, our central services offices are occasionally spoken of by those “in the field” with a hint of cynicism – as downtown, 320, and the power tower – or, perhaps worst of all, just simply “them.”

 Though you may not be aware of their labor, they offer valuable resources to our parishes and schools.
 For example, thanks to the work of our Child & Youth Protection Office the word “STAND” (the name of our safe environment training program) has a new meaning to anyone with children in any of our schools.
 And those eye-catching posters of the development of the fetus into a child in the womb that you see on parish and school walls are the result of the creativity of the director of our Respect Life office.
 And nearly 1,500 Catholic young people march in downtown Baltimore in a show of faithful unity each year just before Easter thanks to the enthusiastic work of our Youth Ministry office.

-As well, resources for the preparation for the sacraments of Baptism, Holy Communion, Confirmation, and Marriage as well as for entry into the Catholic Church come from our newly created Department of Evangelization.
-This Department will guide our Church’s implementation of the new translation of the Roman Missal over the next year.
+As well, preparation for the sacraments of Baptism, Holy Communion, Confirmation, and Marriage as well as for entry into the Catholic Church come from our newly created Department of Evangelization.
+This department will guide our Church’s implementation of the new translation of the Roman Missal over the next year.

 Like our teachers, our employees choose to work for the Church not, surely, for economic advantage but because they are committed to the mission.
 They also sacrifice in their personal lives, foregoing some of the freedoms enjoyed by people in other lines of work, simply because they labor for the Church and, therefore, are the face of the Church regardless of the day of the week.